wuyichen24/software-engineering-abbreviations-acronyms/README.md

 ### C
 - **CA**
-   - Certificate Authority / Certification Authority
+   - Certificate / Certification Authority
 - **CaaS**
    - Container as a Service
 - **CAN**